Andrey Andreev: Badoo

-In 2006, Andreev launched Badoo, the social networking and photo-sharing app.
+In 2006, Andreev launched Badoo, a social networking and photo-sharing app.
 Initially developed to compete with Facebook, Andrey decided to pivot to dating after the release of the iPhone.
 The company experienced rapid growth throughout Europe and Latin America, growing to nearly 12 million users within the first year.

 In an article in 2011, Wired described Badoo as a 'mass phenomenon' in Brazil, Mexico, France, Spain, and Italy.
 By 2019, Badoo had 425 million registered users globally and operated in 190 countries.

+According to a 2018 Forbes investigation, thirteen employees reported a toxic culture at Badoo's London headquarters.
+This included circulation of pornography of an employee and a culture of parties with prostitutes and illegal drug consumption, photos of which were shared via internal emails.
+Forbes accused Andreev of knowledge of the events via email, but not participation in them.
+Additionally, female employees were sexually harassed and assaulted and described tolerating this to achieve career progression.
+Forbes additionally reported that parts of this culture were beginning to change, including diversity and inclusion training and cessation of naming technical updates after pornography performers.

 In a 2017 interview, Andreev claimed that Badoo had invented the popular dating application "swipe" feature.
-Andreev also introduced industry-standard paid features such as “rise up” and the “lookalike” feature that allows users to search for others who have similar characteristics to their favorite celebrity.
-In an October 2017 interview with Shortlist magazine, Andreev stated his philosophy and management style is, 'to make people happy.’ describing Badoo’s company culture and the perks they offered including food and parties.
+Andreev also introduced industry-standard paid features such as 'rise up' and the 'lookalike' feature that allows users to search for others who have similar characteristics to their favorite celebrity.
+In an October 2017 interview with Shortlist, Andreev stated his philosophy and management style is, "to make people happy", describing Badoo's company culture and the perks they offered including food and parties.

-In April 2019, Andreev committed 100% of Badoo’s revenue to restore the Notre Dame Cathedral in Paris following the fire.
+In April 2019, Andreev committed 100% of Badoo's revenue to restore the Notre Dame Cathedral in Paris following the fire.

 Bumble

 In 2014, Andreev contacted former Tinder marketing executive Whitney Wolfe about working together.
 Andreev initially offered Wolfe a role as Chief Marketing Officer at Badoo, but she refused.
 He persuaded her to move back into the dating space by offering her funding and access to Badoo's team.
 In December 2014, they launched Bumble, the women-focused dating app.

 Speaking to The Guardian, Wolfe named Andreev as her biggest mentor in business and that he, "took the chance on her when no one else would", and that "without him, the Bumble journey wouldn’t have been possible."

 Per their agreement, Andreev oversaw the company's operations and leveraged Badoo's infrastructure and engineering resources.
-He also provided USD $10 million in funding and owned 79% of the company.
-Wolfe served as founder and CEO and owned 20%.
+He provided US$10 million in funding and owned 79% of the company.
+Wolfe was founder and CEO, and owned 20%.
+Bumble shared infrastructure with Badoo at its London office.

 Bumble was valued at more than $1 billion in November 2017.